kaz-utashiro/Getopt-EX-autocolor/README.md

     This exportable function caliculates brightness (luminane) from RGB values.
 It accepts three parameters of 0 to 65535 integer.

-    Maximum value can be specified by the first hash argument.
+    Maximum value can be specified by optional hash argument.

         rgb_to_brightness( { max => 255 }, 255, 255, 255);

-    Brightness is caliculated from RGB values by next equation.
+    Brightness is caliculated from RGB values by this equation.

         Y = 0.30 * R + 0.59 * G + 0.11 * B